First Principles

 Description

-First principles thinking is a problem-solving method that involves breaking down complex problems into their fundamental parts and then reconstructing them from scratch.
+First principles thinking is a problem-solving method that involves breaking down complex problems into their most fundamental components and then rebuilding solutions from the ground up.

-The common approach is trying to make small incremental improvements on existing solutions, also called analogous thinking.
-While quick, it is neither as effective nor adaptable as a solution developed from First Principles.
+A common approach is making small, incremental improvements to existing solutions, often referred to as analogous thinking.
+While quick, this approach is often less effective and less adaptable than solutions developed from First Principles.

-Example: A restaraunt owner might want to reduce the amount of food to increase margin.
-A first principles thinker would ask why?
-And notice that the goal is to increase profit.
-Then come up with ways to see what else they can do to achieve the same result which might even be getting a robot to decrease workforce or importing materials from cheaper countries.
+Example: A restaurant owner might want to reduce the amount of food served to increase profit margins.
+A first-principles thinker would ask “Why?” and realize that the real goal is to increase profit.
+They would then explore alternative ways to achieve the same outcome, such as automating part of the workforce or importing materials from lower-cost suppliers.

 Practice

-1. Identify the problem or challenge at hand and the assumptions that are commonly held about it.
+1. Identify the problem or challenge at hand and the assumptions commonly associated with it.

-2. Break down the problem into its fundamental components or principles.
-This might involve questioning assumptions and thinking critically about the problem.
+2. Break the problem down into its fundamental components or principles.
+This may involve challenging assumptions and thinking critically about the problem.

-3. Build solutions based on these fundamental principles.
+3. Build solutions based on these core principles.

 Practice 1